Macular hypoplasia

 Frequency: Occurs in nearly all cases.

-Impact on visual prognosis: The most significant factor for reduced visual acuity.
-Presents with absence of the foveal pit and abnormal macular vascular pattern.
+Impact on visual prognosis: The most significant factor for vision loss.
+Presents with absence of the foveal pit and abnormal macular vascularity.

 Corneal disease (AAK)